Dalmatian Coast Walking & Hiking Tour

 Guests Reviews About This Trip

 This was my 5th Backroads trip - and it was by far the best one yet.
 First and foremost because of the scenery and region itself.
 But a very close second because of the hard work that went into developing the itinerary, which was beyond perfect.
 Every hike was unique and memorable.
 Every set of logistics was handled so seamlessly that the trip had fluidity to it that made it impossible not to be fully relaxed and engaged in every activity.
-This was the first trip that I can honestly say I enjoyed EVERY day because each day was such a well constructed, balance of physical activity, culture and down time.
-The research that the Backroads team did to prepare for it paid off.
+This was the first trip that I can honestly say I enjoyed EVERY day because each day was such a well constructed, balance of physical activity, culture and down time...
 This was a memorably fabulous vacation.
 So thank you!- New York, NY

 Backroads did an excellent job on delivering on the "backroads" experience, particularly with the hiking routes, which were truly stunning & interesting.
 I felt like I got to see places, meet people, and do things that I would not have been able to do on my own with a guidebook.
 Our trip leaders were extremely enthusiastic, accommodating and entertaining.- New York, NY

 Hilton Imperial Dubrovnik